June 20, 2007

 supply or edit is in a package--only the library code.)

-Should all actors do that?
-(That's what Alyce is doing in her grid
+all actors do that?
+(That's what Alyce is doing in her grid framework.)

-Presumably we want to invite instructors to study alternate
+want to invite instructors to study alternate implementations.
+If so,

-implementations.
-If so, will the grid be generic?
-That is, will
+will the grid be generic?
+That is, will it be a

 Actor only?

-simulation ran.
-I liked adding actors at any time, and changed the code
+ran.
+I liked adding actors at any time, and changed the code so that the

 Disclaimer:

-don't find out the real problems until you've done a bunch of
+find out the real problems until you've done a bunch of applications and

 FAQ